yoyoplenty/user-management-system/README.md

 ### Introduction

-Technify Incubator User Management System.
+A User Management System.
 A simple user system that allow users sign up with diffrent permissions and role with the ability to uplod profile images and edit profiles

 ### Project Support Features